 Particular three factors need to be emphasized when we prepare our training for a marathon.

 Is the body’s ability to absorb and utilize oxygen – training of oxygen uptake.
 Oxygen is the limiting factor for how much energy the body can produce.

 The better the body is at absorbing and utilizing oxygen, the more energy it can produce and the faster you can run.
 The term we use for your body’s ability to absorb and utilize oxygen is known as fitness.
 A well-known term for good fitness is fitness rating, which is defined by how much oxygen you can absorb per minute concerning your weight – milliliters of oxygen per kilogram of body weight/minute.

 To train your fitness you need to run fast, as in e.g. interval training.
 When we perform fitness training, the energy your body produces will mainly come from the carbohydrate depots stored in muscles and the liver.

-The second factor is your endurance.
-The longer you run, the more important is your endurance.
+The longer you run, the more important your endurance.
 Especially in a marathon race, perseverance is crucial to whether you succeed or fail.
 Endurance is also an expression of how good your body is at burning fat.
-Fat burning is very important especially on the longer distances where you otherwise risk emptying the carbohydrate depots.
+Fat burning is very important, especially on the longer distances where you otherwise risk emptying the carbohydrate depots.
 If they are only emptied after approx. 1½ hour is forced on your body to run on fat burning.